scylladb/scylladb/.github/ISSUE_TEMPLATE/10-bug-issue.md

 ---
-name: "🐛 Bug Issue"
+name: "🐛 Report a Scylla bug"
-about: Use this template for reporting a bug
+about: Use this template for reporting a suspected bug or an issue
 title: ''
 labels: bug
 assignees: ''